psi4/psi4/doc/sphinxman/source/psithonmol.rst

 A named molecule in an input file is a full-fledged instance of the powerful :ref:`C++ Molecule class <sec:psimod_Molecule>`.
-Thus, all member functions (that have been exported via Boost Python) documented thereat are accessible through the handle :samp:`{option_molecule_name}` in :samp:`molecule {optional_molecule_name} \\{...\\}`.
+Thus, all member functions (that have been exported via pybind11) documented thereat are accessible through the handle :samp:`{option_molecule_name}` in :samp:`molecule {optional_molecule_name} \\{...\\}`.